 Important support disclaimer

-PPSSPP, as of writing this is, not officially supported on iOS 11.
-Videos on youtube claiming iOS 11 PSP emulation are generally posted around 2015 or 2016 running iOS9/iOS10, well before even the iOS 11 beta with updated titles to garner views.
-The emulator, Happy Chick, often featured in these YouTube videos, also does not support iOS 11, which also uses the PPSSPP core.
-PPSSPP will launch but it will be unable to load a game.
-This guide should be accurate if/when PPSSPP gains 64 bit dynarec support.
-If there are changes to PPSSPP's install process, I'll be sure to update the guide.
-If you are interested in a fully functional emulator for iOS 11, I have a guide for installing Provenance, which supports a host of 8 bit and 16 bit era consoles.
+PPSSPP, as of writing this is, not officially supported on iOS 11. iOS 11 was the reckoning for older apps, dropping 32-bit support.
+From a development standpoint, often this means replacing out-of-date libraries that require more than mere hours of work.
+Videos on youtube and articles claiming iOS 11 PSP emulation are generally posted around 2015 or 2016 running iOS9/iOS10, well before even the iOS 11 beta with updated titles to garner views.
+Some video and articles posted more recently, again, show complex sideloading claiming iOS 11 support but the project hasn't been updated.
+Websites like RedmondPie are distributing IPAs, they won't work.
+If you'd like to keep tabs on iOS 11 support, I'd suggest looking at Builds.io as they'll likely build the first stable iOS release for their service or better the official PPSSPP github.
+The emulator, Happy Chick, often featured in these YouTube videos and articles, also does not support iOS 11, which also uses the PPSSPP core.
+PPSSPP will launch on iOS 11 but it will be unable to load a game, this is due to 32 bit only support for dynamic recompilation as the emulator must on-the-fly recompile code meant for the PPSSPP.
+This guide should be accurate if/when PPSSPP gains 64 bit dynarec support and I plan to update this guide when that day comes.
+If you are interested in a fully functional emulator for iOS 11, I have a guide for installing Provenance, which supports a host of 8-bit and 16-bit era consoles (SNES, Genesis, Sega CD, NES, Master System, GameGear, GameBoy, etc).

 These instructions should work for iOS 9 / iOS 10 devices as well.